shuup/shuup-guide/source/stock-management.rst

 .. tip::

-    Shoop is prepared to use several supplier modules and each of them can have their own stock
+    Shuup is prepared to use several supplier modules and each of them can have their own stock

 Set product as stocked
 ----------------------

-Next, let Shoop know, which of your products are actually stocked.
+Next, let Shuup know, which of your products are actually stocked.
 Decide which products stock you want to manage.
 Find these product in **Products / Products**